abumq/easyloggingpp/README.md

 }
 ```

-Just be careful with this as having a time-consuming overloading of `log(std::ostream& os)` and `MAKE_LOGGABLE`, they get called everytime class is being logged.
+Just be careful with this as having a time-consuming overloading of `log(el::base::type::ostream_t& os)` and `MAKE_LOGGABLE`, they get called everytime class is being logged.

  [![top]
 Goto Top](#table-of-contents)